-However, as part of creating a great place to work and helping to entice top workers to join and stay at their companies, many employers do voluntarily offer the suite of paid holidays to their employees.
+However, many employers do voluntarily offer the suite of paid holidays to their employees.
+They do this as part of creating a great place to work and helping to entice top workers to join and stay at their companies.
 If they choose to offer paid days off on specified federal holidays, they should be consistent across their employee population.

 Employers should look at their current handbook regarding federal holidays to consider how they should observe Juneteenth moving forward.

-If your workplace does not currently pay employees for holidays or give them the day off, then Juneteenth can be treated the same way.
-On the other hand, if your company does allow for paid days off on federal holidays, then Juneteenth should be added to that roster, both in practice, and in writing in your company’s handbook.
+If your workplace does not currently pay employees for holidays or give them the day off, then you can safely treat Juneteenth the same way.
+On the other hand, if your company does allow for paid days off on federal holidays, consider adding Juneteenth to that roster.
+Be sure to communicate any changes both in practice and in writing in your company’s handbook.

-Please keep in mind that federal holidays are meant to be observed by all employees at a company; not just a specific race, religion, or gender.
+Keep in mind that federal holidays are for all employees at a company; not just a specific race, religion, or gender.
 Juneteenth isn’t meant to single out any employees and should be equally observed by all.

-If you’re a current Nextep client, please contact your HR business partner at Nextep for help in modifying your company’s employee handbook and getting further guidance on this new holiday.
+If you’re a current Nextep client, please contact your HR business partner at Nextep for help.
+We are happy to modify your company’s employee handbook and provide further guidance on this new holiday.